choreonoid/choreonoid-doc/en/handling-models/modelfile/modelfile-newformat.rst

 translation is normally a parameter that represents the relative position from the parent link, but the root link has no parent link.
 Instead, it is considered as the relative position from the world coordinate origin when loading the model.
 Note that the initial orientation can also be set using rotation.
 If you don't care about the initial position, you don't need to set these parameters.

 Here, by setting the Z coordinate value to 0.1, we set the initial position of the root link to be raised 0.1[m] in the Z-axis direction.
-This allows the bottom surface of the crawlers to coincide exactly with the Z=0 plane when loaded, while keeping the root link origin at the center of the chassis.
+This allows the bottom surface of the tracks to coincide exactly with the Z=0 plane when loaded, while keeping the root link origin at the center of the chassis.
 Since environmental models often use this as the floor surface, the above setting makes it easy to align with that.

 Next, with: ::